paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-013-national-housing.md

 Pub.
 L. 89–429, § 9, May 24, 1966, 80 Stat.
 168, authorized Federal National Mortgage Association during fiscal year 1966 to sell (1) additional participations in Government Mortgage Liquidation Trust, and (2) participations in a trust to be established by Small Business Administration, each without regard to the provisions of subsec. (c)(4) of this section.

 #### Trust Agreements With Administrator of Veterans’ Affairs
 Pub.
 L. 89–429, § 6(a), May 24, 1966, 80 Stat.
-167, provided that: “Nothing in this Act [enacting [section 1717a of this title](./chapter-013-national-housing.md#section-1717a) and [section 745 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section745&num=0&edition=prelim), Education, amending this section and sections 1720, 1749, and 1757 of this title, [section 1988 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1988&num=0&edition=prelim), Agriculture, and [section 743 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section743&num=0&edition=prelim), and enacting material set out as notes under this section] shall be construed to repeal or modify the provisions of section 1820(e) [now 3720(e)] of title 38, United States Code, respecting the authority of the Administrator of Veterans’ Affairs [now Secretary of Veterans Affairs].”
+167, provided that: “Nothing in this Act [enacting [section 1717a of this title](./chapter-013-national-housing.md#section-1717a) and [section 745 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section745&num=0&edition=prelim), Education, amending this section and sections 1720, 1749, and 1757 of this title, [section 1988 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1988&num=0&edition=prelim), Agriculture, and [section 743 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section743&num=0&edition=prelim), and enacting material set out as notes under this section] shall be construed to repeal or modify the provisions of [former] section 1820(e) [renumbered 3720(e), repealed by Pub.
+L. 105–368] of title 38, United States Code, respecting the authority of the Administrator of Veterans’ Affairs [now Secretary of Veterans Affairs].”

 #### REORGANIZATION PLAN NO. 22 OF 1950Eff.
 July 9, 1950, 15 F.R.
 4365, 64 Stat.
 1277
 Prepared by the President and transmitted to the Senate and the House of Representatives in Congress assembled, May 9, 1950, pursuant to the provisions of the Reorganization Act of 1949, approved June 20, 1949 [see [5 U.S.C.
 901](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section901&num=0&edition=prelim) et seq.].